min2ha/ukwa-site/content/target/39148/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Effect of the Great War on the Parish of St Breward, The

 Project to remember the Great War and the ultimate sacrifice paid by seventeen men of the Parish by putting on an exhibition in the War Memorial Hall.